 There are over 31 million bloggers in the United States.
 Each one regularly produces blog posts with content for consumption.
 That’s a lot of noise that you’ll need to break through with your motorcycle content.
-Blindly forging ahead with your content creation is a quick way to spin your wheel, burn rubber, and go nowhere.
+Blindly forging ahead with your content creation is a quick way to spin your wheels, burn rubber, and go nowhere.
 What you need is a motorcycle content strategy.

 These seven steps will walk you through the process of creating a content strategy.
 With a strategy in place, you’ll figure out what works and what doesn’t.
 You’ll also know who you’re talking to and what type of content you should create.
 Then finally, how to use data analysis to determine the success of your efforts.

 1. Audit Your Content

 Creating content without understanding what your audience of motorcyclists want means you’re just adding to the noise that other marketers, motorcycle dealers, and motorcycle riders are creating.
 Before you can make a plan moving forward, you need to figure out what works and what doesn’t.
 Audit your past content to determine what was successful and what flopped.

 Look at several metrics when analyzing your content.
 Look at what attracts the most attention.
 Then look for the content that delivers the best results to get you closer to your goal.
 Finally, look for areas where you can improve.

 2. Determine Your Goals